 \section{Abstract}

-Retrieval-Augmented Generation (RAG) has emerged as a pivotal innovation in natural language processing, enhancing generative models by incorporating external information retrieval.
-Evaluating RAG systems, however, poses distinct challenges due to their hybrid structure and reliance on dynamic knowledge sources.
-We consequently enhanced an extensive survey and proposed an analysis framework for benchmarks of RAG systems, \name (\emph{\textbf{R}etrieval, \textbf{G}eneration, \textbf{A}dditional \textbf{R}equirement}), designed to systematically analyze RAG benchmarks by focusing on measurable outputs and established truths.
-Specifically, we scrutinize and contrast multiple quantifiable metrics of the Retrieval and Generation component, such as relevance, accuracy, and faithfulness, of the internal links within the current RAG evaluation methods, covering the possible output and ground truth pairs.
-We also analyze the integration of additional requirements of different works, discuss the limitations of current benchmarks, and propose potential directions for further research to address these shortcomings and advance the field of RAG evaluation.
-In conclusion, this paper collates the challenges associated with RAG evaluation.
-It presents a thorough analysis and examination of existing methodologies for RAG benchmark design based on the proposed RGAR framework.
+Retrieval-Augmented Generation (RAG) has recently gained traction in natural language processing.
+Numerous studies and real-world applications are leveraging its ability to enhance generative models through external information retrieval.
+Evaluating these RAG systems, however, poses unique challenges due to their hybrid structure and reliance on dynamic knowledge sources.
+To better understand these challenges, we conduct \textit{\lname{}} (\name) and aim to provide a comprehensive overview of the evaluation and benchmarks of RAG systems.
+Specifically, we examine and compare several quantifiable metrics of the Retrieval and Generation components, such as relevance, accuracy, and faithfulness, within the current RAG benchmarks, encompassing the possible output and ground truth pairs.
+We then analyze the various datasets and metrics, discuss the limitations of current benchmarks, and suggest potential directions to advance the field of RAG benchmarks.

 \thefootnote{$\dagger$} \thefootnote{\arabic{footnote}} \thefootnote{} \thefootnote{\arabic{footnote}}